 Gliese is a red dwarf star (see below for more detail)

-Following last week’s post focusing on the glorious book, “Iona, The Other Island’ by Kenneth Steven (Words) and Iain Sarjeant (Photos) I have had permission from Kenneth to post one of his poems which aligns beaufifully with the main focus of this blog.
+In July 2015, I spent time with the glorious book, “Iona, The Other Island’ by Kenneth Steven (Words) and Iain Sarjeant (Photos) I have had permission from Kenneth to post one of his poems which aligns beautifully with the main focus of this blog.
 I am especially delighted at this, as Kenneth is an author of note, with his books published in sixteen languages and tributes from such as Ted Hughes and Magnus Magnusson I am also grateful to Ann Dankin of Kyleakin in Skye for allowing me to publish her Gaelic translation of Gliese 581.
 Another veritable feast!
 This poem features in Kenneth’s book of poetry entitled ‘Evensong’.
 Links to Kenneth’s website and blog are at the foot of this posting.

 If we should find some other star –